Pianosa: An Island in Tuscany’s Archipelago is Now a Role Model for Sustainable Travel

 Mauro also describes other rules applied in Pianosa to protect its integrity.
 First of all, only 250 visitors are allowed to visit each day.
 One Planet Journey believes capping visitor numbers and providing a more enjoyable atmosphere for visitors is the way to go for many destinations under pressure from over-tourism.
 Pianosa is a pioneer in sustainable travel in Tuscany from which others can learn.

 Have you visited Pianosa?
 What was your experience, and how do you feel about restricted visitor numbers in general?
 Let us know in the comment section!
-Don’t forget to subscribe to the newsletter and benefit from travel tips, interviews and inspirational examples of sustainable travel.
+Don’t forget to subscribe to the newsletter and benefit from travel tips, interviews and inspirational examples of deep travel and sustainable tourism.